Rotten-Grapes-Pvt-Ltd/geopython-workshop/README.md

 ## Installation
+For local installation of the code, perform the following steps
 ### Environment setup (windows)
 To set up a Python environment for your workshop on a Windows machine, you can use Micromamba, which is a lightweight package manager.
 Here's a step-by-step guide to setup